bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 However, there are some problems with this approach.
 The first being that consumers of the <code>draw-chan</code> message channel are likely going to have to implement their own state machine that mirrors the one above.
-You see this over and over again in my previous post.
+You can see this in my previous post.
 You can see it in the <code>dot-chan</code> and
 <code>collect-dots</code> functions
 [here](http://rigsomelight.com/2013/08/12/clojurescript-core-async-dots-game.html#code-example-4)